-Mars Curiosity Rover Team Names Martian Rock ‘Duluth’ After The Minnesota Port City
+Mars Curiosity Rover Team Names Martian Rock ‘Duluth’ After The Famous Minnesota City

 This connection to a freshwater lake, albeit one that dried billions of years ago, is the first similarity between the Martian rock and the U.S. port city that stretches along the shore of Lake Superior.

-ChemCam project leader Roger Wiens, who hails from Duluth himself, said he “was excited” to hear that the newly-chosen drill site was named for his native city.
+ChemCam project leader Roger Wiens, who hails from Duluth himself, said he “was excited” to hear that the newly-chosen drill site was named for his native city, which “is still considered the largest freshwater port in the world,” he pointed out.

 In a NASA blog post detailing the activity of the Mars rover on Sol 2055, Wiens commented on the team’s reasons for choosing this particular moniker, which is yet to be approved by the International Astronomical Union.